MrGeislinger/mrgeislinger.github.io/_posts/2020-11-17-syncing-github-forks.md

 #### Step 1: Add a remote to the original repo

 We first need to configure a remote pointing to the original repo you forked.
-This will allow your repo to know where to look to for the updated history of the original repo.
+This will allow your repo to know where to look for the updated history of the original repo.

 To do this, we open up a terminal on our computer and navigate to our (forked) repo.
 Next we add a new remote repository called `upstream` which will point to the original repo: